 "At this moment, the atmosphere is a little bit tense, but this tension is not bad sometimes.

 "Sometimes you can use this tension and this pressure for a good reason and it could be a bit motivation for us.

 "We are always under pressure at Milan.
 We are seven matches now without a win and the pressure to end that bad run certainly gets more and more."

-Kaka and team-mate Christian Abbiati spoke to furious fans outside the San Siro following their 1-1 draw with Genoa at the weekend.
+Kaka and team-mate Christian Abbiati spoke to furious fans outside the San Siro following

 The Brazilian insisted that Milan had played well and were unlucky not to win the match but thinks three points against Celtic are more important now than a good performance.